Preperation & Aftercare Advice

 Shower the morning of your appointment WITH WATER ONLY, and give your skin a light exfoliation (quick light runover the body with an exfoliation mitt), to ensure any product applied the day before is removed.

-MOST IMPORTANT: Make sure your shower is AT LEAST 3 HOURS before your appointment to allow your skin's temperature & pH levels to return to normal and to make sure there is no potential for the skin to be waterlogged as this will affect the absorption of the tan.
-Your skins pH level needs to be at it's standard level of around pH5.5 and skin temperature normal.
+MOST IMPORTANT: Make sure your shower is AT LEAST 3 HOURS before your appointment.
+Skin will absorb some water during both baths and showers, so you want to make sure the water has left your skin so it doesn't affect the absorption of the tan.
+It also allows enough time for your skin's temperature & pH levels to return to normal.
+Your skins pH level needs to be at it's standard level of around pH5.5.
 Using water and/or products can elevate your skins natural pH levels.
 The higher your skin's pH is the more chance you have of the tan resulting in a golden or orange result.

 You need make sure you don't use any body products the day of your tan, even if it is an evening appointment.
 This includes any soap/body wash during your shower, no makeup, moisturiser, deodorant, perfume or oils.
 Do not use these products as they can leave a barrier on the skin and prevent the full colour from developing.